mghlcs/learning-locker-s2i/README.md

 There are three PVCs included. `app-storage` is used by the UI, API and workers. `xapi-storage` is used by the xAPI service. `mongo-storage` is used to persist MongoDB's data.
 You may wish to tweak the amounts for each PV.

-Guidance from HT0 is...
+TODO: Ask for some guidance from community on default sizes for these PVCs.

 ## The Learning Locker Build